armedbear/abcl/doc/design/pathnames/url-pathnames.markdown

 Non-goals
 ---------

 1. We will not implement canonicalization of URL schemas (such as following "http" redirects).

-2. DIRECTORY working for URL pathnames containing wildcards.
+2. DIRECTORY will not work for URL pathnames containing wildcards.

 Implementation